No booking fees on the app

 London Kings Cross to Gatwick Airport train timetable

-From London Kings Cross to Gatwick Airport, take the fastest train in 55m, typically 1h 2m.
-Daily, 141 trains depart from London Kings Cross, with the first at 00:13 and the last at 23:41.
-During Off-Peak times starting at 09:30 on weekdays, enjoy a quieter space with fewer people.
-Check real-time updates for train times, delays, and cancellations.
-We save you time, effort, and money.
+Journey from London Kings Cross to Gatwick Airport on the fastest train in 55m, usually 57m.
+Every day, 173 trains leave from London Kings Cross, starting at 00:13 and ending at 23:43.
+During Off-Peak Times from 09:30 on weekdays, enjoy a quieter and less crowded journey.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with us.

 DepartsArrivesOperator